p-arrow/Red-Blue-Guide/OperatingSystem/Embedded.md

    - Therefore, it is often used as the primary cache or secondary cache of the CPU
 - **DRAM** (Dynamic RAM):
    - It uses capacitors to store information (charge), but any capacitor has leakage (charge loss), so the stored information will be lost
-   - To solve this problem, DRAM needs to read and rewrite (so-called refresh) the DRAM at regular intervals (2ms).
+   - To solve this problem, DRAM needs to read and rewrite (so-called refresh) the DRAM at regular intervals (2ms)
-   - It requires about one transistor and one capacitor for a memory cell, which makes it low-cost and large-capacity, but it needs to be refreshed and the speed is slower than SRAM.
+   - It requires about one transistor and one capacitor for a memory cell
+   - Low-cost and large-capacity, but it needs to be refreshed and the speed is slower than SRAM
-   - Therefore, it is often used as the main memory of the computer.
+   - Therefore, it is often used as the main memory of the computer
 - **ADRAM** (Asynchronous DRAM):
    - In ADRAMs, the system clock doesn't coordinate or synchronize memory access
    - Therefore, there is delay in the response of the memory